One Fatal Accident Per 10 Million Flights

 Mandatory Occurrence Reports

-Aviation regulations require reporting of specified safety events—even those that didn’t result in accidents.
-Crew reports on system malfunctions, near-misses, and safety-relevant observations create a continuous stream of data for analysis.
-Mandatory reporting ensures visibility into issues that might otherwise go unrecorded.
+Regulations require reporting of specific safety events — even when nothing bad actually happened.
+Crew reports on system malfunctions, near-misses, and safety-relevant observations create a continuous data stream for analysis.
+The mandatory piece is key here: it ensures visibility into problems that might otherwise get swept under the rug or just forgotten.

 Voluntary Safety Reports

-Programs like NASA’s Aviation Safety Reporting System (ASRS) encourage confidential reporting of safety concerns and events.
-Voluntary reports often capture “honest mistakes” and human factors issues that mandatory systems miss.
-The confidential, non-punitive nature increases reporting rates significantly.
+Programs like NASA’s Aviation Safety Reporting System encourage confidential reporting of safety concerns.
+These voluntary reports catch the “honest mistakes” and human factors issues that mandatory systems miss.
+The confidential, non-punitive nature is what makes it work — people actually report when they know it won’t come back to bite them.
+Reporting rates go way up under these protections.

 Flight Data Monitoring

-Airlines continuously analyze flight recorder data to identify safety trends.
-Exceedance detection flags events like unstable approaches, hard landings, and speed deviations.
-This proactive monitoring identifies risks before they cause incidents.
+Probably should have led with this section, honestly.
+Airlines continuously analyze flight recorder data to spot safety trends before they become incidents.
+Automated systems flag events like unstable approaches, hard landings, and speed deviations.
+This proactive monitoring catches risks that nobody reported because nobody realized there was a risk to report.

 Key Safety Metrics